 Approx Annual Funding Amount

-The Bipartisan Infrastructure law provided $77 million over five years beginning in 2022.
+The Bipartisan Infrastructure law provided $77 million over five years beginning in 2022, with $15 million in funds leveraged from the Inflation Reduction Act.
 Approximately $15 million per year will be provided for competitive and non-competitive program capacity funds, with competitive projects expected to range from $200,000 to $4 million per project.
-Non-competitive funds to support program capacity will be available up to $100,000 per year for each reserve to support work plans focused on the Bipartisan Infrastructure Law.

 Cost Share Requirements